List of Coronation Street characters introduced in 2003: Penny King

 Penny King is played by Pauline Fleming.
 She made her first screen appearance during the episode broadcast on 8 August 2003.
-She is the wife of local businessman Preston King, who often does business with Mike Baldwin (Johnny Briggs).
+She is married to local businessman Preston King, who often does business with Mike Baldwin (Johnny Briggs).
 When Preston dies, Penny becomes friends with Fred Elliott (John Savident), publican of The Rovers Return Inn, who takes a shine to her and proposes marriage; however, she turns him down.
 Penny and Mike become close, and a relationship ensues, creating tension between Mike and Fred.
 She and Mike later become engaged.
 Mike's Alzheimer's disease creeps in and he kicks her out of his flat, confusing her with his ex-wife Linda (Jacqueline Pirie), who had an affair with his son Mark.

 Penny's final appearance is at Mike's funeral.
 Mike's grandson, Jamie Baldwin (Rupert Hill), works for her clothing company, King's Robes, up until late December 2006.

 Penny, or her business successors, appears to be one of the sponsors of Weatherfield County FC, whose home ground as of the 2019/2020 season is named the King's Robes Arena.